 Standard of practice is the legal concept by which breach of duty is determined.
 This concept creates a line to judge whether the conduct by the legal professionals conduct falls under the standard of care.
-If a legal professional is deemed to have been negligent they may be liable to any person injured as a result of the negligence.
+If a legal professional is deemed to have been negligent they may be liable to any damages caused by their conduct.

 The final element of a legal malpractice case is the damages.
 As a plaintiff, you must prove that you were damaged as a result of the lawyer’s negligence.
 In some cases, the lawyer accused of malpractice will take the position of his client’s former adverse party.
 An example of this is when the defense lawyer working to defend the negligent lawyer argues that the client would have suffered no damages by a failure to file a lawsuit in the time allowed by statute of limitations.
 It would be argued that the client suffered no damages because the lawsuit was without merit and would produce zero damages.
 Thus, the plaintiff must prove he or she won the first case in order to win the second one.

 The Davis Kelin Law Firm handles legal malpractice cases that took place in New Mexico.
-If you believe your attorney was negligent, breached fiduciary duty and breached the contract you agreed upon, you may be able to file a claim with the help of one of our attorneys.
-Our attorneys will let you know if the costs and consequences of moving forward with a legal malpractice case would be in your best interest.
-We have a full grasp of the amount of damages and details of the case that make it worth moving forward with a legal malpractice case.
+If you believe your attorney was negligent, breached fiduciary duty and breached the contract you agreed upon, you may be able to file a claim with the help of one of our legal malpractice attorneys.
+Our attorneys will let you know if the costs and consequences of moving forward with your case would be in your best interest.
+We fully grasp of the amount of damages and details of your case so that it’s worth moving forward.
+Contact our firm to schedule a free consultation.

 Find out in 3 easy steps if you have a case.